-Ross is the co-founder, CTO and a board member at Patron Technology.
+Ross is a co-founder and board member at Patron Technology.
 Ross has experience as the CIO and CTO for public and private companies ranging from startups to large enterprises, including: Advanta, Auctions.com, Comtex News Network, GFI Group, Netkey, New York Public Library, Timex Corporation, and TrivialPursuit.com.

 Ross received a BS in Electrical Engineering from Rutgers University and was with IBM and Philips Medical Systems.
 At IBM Ross worked on computer hardware and operating system design with the technology that was part of the original IBM PC, and at Philips he worked on the first computerized x-ray generator.
 Ross is also presently the CEO at Crisply, the CEO at Nine Summer, a trustee at Eagle Hill School, and a member of the CTO Club of New York and the Fairfield & Westchester Chapter of the Society for Information Management.